 Here are the steps involved in installing Tableau Server:

 The first step in Tableau Server installation is downloading it to your device.
-You can use the following link for the same:
+Download the Tableau Server on your device.

 To install Tableau Server, you will need a Windows Admin account.
 First, right-click on the downloaded Tableau Server file and click Run as Administrator.
 Next, click on Next Next to initiate the installation process.
 As shown in the image below, select the Create New Tableau Server Installation.